-HDOT News Release: Kamehameha Highway Repair and Repaint Karsten Thot Bridge Project Begins, Invests $7.9 Million in ImprovementsPosted on Jul 31, 2015 in Latest News, Newsroom, Press Releases
+HDOT News Release: Kamehameha Highway Repair and Repaint Karsten Thot Bridge Project Begins, Invests $7.9 Million in ImprovementsPosted on Jul 31, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) Highways Division advises the public that work on the Kamehameha Highway Repair and Repaint Karsten Thot Bridge project will start Monday, Aug.
 3, 2015.
 This project will prolong the life expectancy of Karsten Thot Bridge while improving vehicular, bicyclist, and pedestrian safety.